bwittmann/NavPy/README.md

 ##### `/odom`
 Motion of the robot estimated by odometry to predict particles
 ##### `/global_costmap`
-Update dynamic obstacles in the map used by the localization
+Update dynamic obstacles in the map
 #### Published Topics
 ##### `/particles`
 Visualization of all particles in RVIZ as red arrows